Missouri Casinos Experience Dip in May As Sports Betting Effort Withers

 Casino revenue in Missouri was down somewhat in May in monthly as well as year-over-year comparisons.

-But with Missouri sports betting legislation shelved indefinitely, riverboat casinos are still the best gaming option in the Show-Me State.
+But with Missouri sportsbooks legislation shelved indefinitely, riverboat casinos are still the best gaming option in the Show-Me State.
 Here are three takeaways from May in Missouri.

 Casino Revenues Exceed $163M For Month